Authored by the expert who managed and guided the team behind the Italy Property Pack

 What quality upgrade do I get at $300k in Turin in 2026?

-At $300k in Turin, you can sometimes find properties in newer or recently renovated buildings, especially in redeveloped pockets like parts of Lingotto, though truly new construction in prime zones still commands a premium beyond this budget.
+A $300k budget in Turin can sometimes buy a unit in a newer or recently renovated building, especially in redeveloped pockets like parts of Lingotto or Cenisia, though truly new construction in prime zones still commands a premium that pushes beyond this price point.

 Can $300k buy a 2-bedroom in Turin in 2026 in good areas?

-As of early 2026, yes, $300k (about €255,000) can definitely buy a 2-bedroom apartment in many good non-luxury areas of Turin, and this budget level is where comfortable family-sized homes become readily accessible.
+As of early 2026, yes, $300k (about €255,000) can comfortably buy a 2-bedroom apartment in many of Turin's good residential areas, and this is actually the budget tier where a proper two-bedroom in a well-regarded neighborhood becomes a reliable option rather than a stretch.

-Specific good areas in Turin where you can find 2-bedroom options at $300k include Borgo San Paolo, Cenisia, Pozzo Strada, San Donato, Parella, Santa Rita, and parts of San Salvario.
+The specific good areas in Turin where a 2-bedroom is feasible at $300k include Borgo San Paolo, Cenisia, Pozzo Strada, San Donato, Parella, Santa Rita, and parts of San Salvario, all of which are well-connected neighborhoods with strong local services.

 Which places become "accessible" at $300k in Turin as of 2026?